• Skip to primary navigation

 I used serrano peppers for this recipe.
 They are my favorite type and give a fair amount of heat, but there are other options.

 Look on the Scoville heat index to see how different peppers stack up.
-Some other peppers that are delicious in this salsa would be Anaheim, poblano, jalapeno, or habanero peppers.
+Some other peppers that are delicious in this salsa are Anaheim, poblano, jalapeno, or habanero peppers.

 All types of peppers work well to roast in the oven just like the serranos.
 Depending on the size of the peppers, they might take a little longer or less than the serranos.